-- 1. Using a volumetric pipette, transfer 50 mL of wine into a 250 mL Erlenmeyer flask. - 2.
-Add 12 mL of the sodium hydroxide solution (1 M) using a 25 mL graduated cylinder.
-Cover the flask with Parafilm and swirl the content.
-Let it stand for at least 20 minutes. - 3.
-Using disposable plastic pipettes, add 5 mL of the sulfuric acid solution (2.5 M) followed by ca 2 mL of starch solution. - 4.
+- 1. With a volumetric pipette, transfer 50 mL of wine into a 250 mL Erlenmeyer flask. - 2.
+Add 12 mL of the sodium hydroxide solution (1 M), with a 25 mL graduated cylinder.
+Cover the flask with Parafilm, swirl the content then let it stand for at least 20 minutes. - 3.
+Add 5 mL of the sulfuric acid solution (2.5 M), and ca 2 mL of starch solution using a graduated disposable plastic pipette. - 4.
 Titrate the content of the Erlenmeyer flask with the iodine solution in the burette, until a dark color appears and persists for at least 15 seconds.
 Record the titration volume V_3 . - 5.
 Repeat the procedure (steps 1-4) as needed.